m4pol/fatebot/README.md

 		case modes == "-uk": //custom your command. bot.Scanner(UK_netList, false) //Just config the first argument to your network.

-<strong>I use shodan to do a static and analysis of scanning like how many of ssh port are open on which isp/org, what is the most used OS, version and etc.</strong>
+<strong>I use shodan to do a static and analysis of scanning like how many of SSH port are open on which isp/org, what is the most used OS, version and etc.</strong>

 # DDoS
 Raw socket programming is really hard for me.
 That's why all of <strong>The volumetric</strong> are a simple like udp and icmp flood.